jubishop/tony/README.md

 As soon as a file has been modified, the `mtime` will change and clients will fetch the new version.
 But as long as it hasn't changed, clients will use the cached version for a year (31536000 seconds).

-When `env['APP_ENV']` is anything other than `production`, [Tony::AssetTagHelper](https://github.com/jubishop/tony/blob/master/lib/tony/asset_tag_helper.rb) will instead simply append the current unix timestamp to aid in development, so you always get the latest version on refresh.
+When `ENV['APP_ENV']` is anything other than `production`, [Tony::AssetTagHelper](https://github.com/jubishop/tony/blob/master/lib/tony/asset_tag_helper.rb) will instead simply append the current unix timestamp to aid in development, so you always get the latest version on refresh.

 ### Tony::Static